Agigen/Agigen-Website-Hugo/content/services/web-production.md

                 --><div class="grid__item one-half">
                 <h2 class="alpha">Our offer</h2>
                 <p class="delta">
-                    We can help with you as much as you need.
-We can either start with a brief and deliver a completed product or convert your photoshop files and turn them into state of the art web sites.
+                    Agigen will help you with as much as you want.
+We can either turn your psd:s into what you envisioned, or create a concept and design with you from scratch.
                 </p>
                 <p class="delta">
-                    We understand the utmost importance of delivering on time and budget, and have a agile aproach in our projects.
+                    We understand the utmost importance of delivering on time and budget, and have an agile approach in all our projects.
                 </p>

                 </div>
             </div>
         </div>